sausheong/blog/content/posts/sentiment-analysis-naive-bayes-classifier-in-go.md

 ### Counting words

 The heart of the classifier is really in counting words, so let's look at that next.
-We have a function `funcWords` to do that, passing in a document, and returns a map of the number of times each word appears.
+We have a function `countWords` to do that, passing in a document, and returns a map of the number of times each word appears.

 ```go
 var cleaner = regexp.MustCompile(`[^\w\s]`)